Berlin Papyrus Collection: 20th century before World War I

 It was feared, however, that competition from within the German Empire, namely from Leipzig (Leipziger Papyruskommission), from the National Academic Library in Strasbourg, from Ernst Kornemann (capitalised by a rich patron) and from the University of Würzburg, would drive up the prices for papyri in Egypt, therefore a cartel was formed in 1903 (back-dated to 1 October 1902): the Papyrus-Kartel (Papyrus cartel).
 The cartel had two sections, one for Greek documentary papyri (section A) and one for Greek literary papyri (section B).
 Because the Berlin collection had already enough documentary papyri the collection was only part of section B of the cartel and managed this section.
 As it used the Prussian Papyrus Enterprise to facilitate its business, Otto Rubensohn was not only responsible for the excavations but also for the purchases of papyri for the collection.

-All the papyri purchased by the cartel for section B were catalogued by the authorities of the Berlin museums and every 6 month (later every 12 month) an index was sent to all members of the cartel, and everyone could choose which papyri they wanted to acquire.
+All the papyri purchased by the cartel for section B were catalogued by the authorities of the Berlin museums and every 6 months (later every 12 months) an index was sent to all members of the cartel, and everyone could choose which papyri they wanted to acquire.
 If only one cartel member wanted to acquire the papyrus, they had to pay the price for which the papyrus had originally been purchased in Egypt.
 If more than one member was interested, than the winner was chosen at random.

 Otto Rubensohn's time at the Prussian Papyrus Enterprise ended on 31 March 1907 and he was succeeded by Friedrich Zucker.
 Zucker headed the Prussian Papyrus Enterprise until its demise and the end of excavations in 1910.
 Important excavations were made by Zucker in Philadelphia (Faiyum) in 1908–1909 and Dimê 1909–1910.
 In 1912, Berlin left the cartel and with the outbreak of World War I, the cartel ceased to exist.

 After World War II

-After the end of World War II, the collection was furthered with the collection of Hugo Ibscher (1962 and 1967), a Coptic evangelium (Papyrus Berlin 22220) in 1967 and the repurchase of documents lost during the war.
+After the end of World War II, the collection was expanded with the collection of Hugo Ibscher (1962 and 1967), a Coptic evangelium (Papyrus Berlin 22220) in 1967 and the repurchase of documents lost during the war.